 Click ADD NEW EVENT HANDLER.

 Select the trigger event and event handler to run:

 On event - the events that should trigger the event notification or automated action.

 Run event handler - the event handler function that will run whenever the selected event is generated.

 For health state changed events, StackState ships with event handler functions that can send an event notification via email, Slack or SMS, or POST to an HTTP webhook.

 For problem events, you will need to create a custom event handler function.

 Enter the required details, these will vary according to the event handler function you have selected.

-In StackState, metrics and events data flow through topology elements in telemetry streams.
+Metrics and events data flow through StackState topology elements in telemetry streams.
 These telemetry streams are used by health checks to determine the health state of the element.
 For every change in health state, at least one state change event is generated.
 Event handlers can be added to a view to listen to state change events generated within the view and trigger an event notification or action when a configured threshold is passed.